StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

-As part of my work on ocean models foundations, I have offered both novel methods and syntheses across a number of methods.
+As part of my work on ocean models foundations, I have offered both novel ideas and syntheses across a number of methods.
 Here are samples from this work.

 <ul>